VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P8S_Part1.md

 ___

 + **<u>Reforged Reflection</u>:**
 *Hephaistos* will grow a new body part and perform different mechanics based on his transformation.
-When he transformes, he'll do one of these:
+When he transforms, he'll do one of these:
   + **Snaking Kick** (Gorgon): pointblank AoE the size of his hitbox.
 Deals lethal damage.
-  + **Footprint** (Hippokampos): long knockback from *Hephaistos*.
+  + **Footprint** (Hippo): long knockback from *Hephaistos*.

 ___